 According to current estimates 1 in 5 shopping bags of groceries end up in the bin in Australia.
 Globally, food waste is responsible for 8% of all greenhouse gas emissions.
 And if food waste was a country, it would come in third place of the world’s worst emitters after the US and China.

 So, instead of trying to do away with all wrapping material, Grounded is helping conscious brands to remove plastic from their supply chain.

-Grounded can now offer a fully customisable range of soft packaging made from cellulose material that will degrade in a home compost in 90 days and be completely gone in 180 days (European composting standard).
+Grounded can now offer a fully customisable range of cellulose-based soft packaging that will degrade in a home compost in 90 days.
+It will be completely gone in 180 days , meeting the European composting standard.

 Not surprisingly, their biggest demand has come from the food industry and food producers so far.
 But they are also seeing a lot of potential in the ecommerce sector (especially for compostable shipping pouches).

 To get to this point has been a challenging process for Ben and Josh though.
-The packaging industry is notoriously opaque and is controlled by only a handful of businesses who own the IP.
+The packaging industry is notoriously opaque.
+Only a handful of global businesses are in control and own much of the IP.
 “We spent the last 12-18 months just getting out there to learn as much as possible to be able to produce a high-quality soft plastic alternative at scale.”